-All owners may transfer all or a portion of their assets between and among the Subaccounts of the Separate Account and the Guarantee Account (if available) on any Valuation Day prior to the Maturity Date, subject to certain conditions imposed by the contract and as stated below.
+All owners may transfer all or a portion of their assets between and among the Subaccounts of the Separate Account and the Guarantee Account on any Valuation Day prior to the Maturity Date, subject to certain conditions that are stated below.
 Owners may not, however, transfer assets in the Guarantee Account from one interest rate guarantee period to another interest rate guarantee period.
 We process transfers among the Subaccounts and between the Subaccounts and the Guarantee Account as of the end of the Valuation Period that we receive the transfer request in good order at our Home Office.
-There may be limitations placed on multiple transfer requests made at different times during the same Valuation Period involving the same Subaccounts or the Guarantee Account.
-We may postpone transfers to, from, or among the Subaccounts and/or the Guarantee Account under certain circumstances.
+There may be limitations placed on multiple transfer requests made at different times during the same Valuation Period involving the same Subaccounts and/or the Guarantee Account.
+We may postpone transfers to, from or among the Subaccounts and/or the Guarantee Account under certain circumstances.
 See the "Requesting Payments" provision of this prospectus.